tdimino/SocialAGI/README.md

 We're not sure exactly how the repo will evolve yet, but it's intended to become a testing bed for Social AGI, its development, and its testing.

-Outlines of execution plans are kept in `/plans`

 We'll need many new developments from:

 - New techniques to specify personality